seanLimWeiRen/STF22_writeups/Web/BlogPost/Writeup.md

 ## Summary

-We use XSS to steal the admin's cookies
+We use XSS to steal the admin's session cookies

 ## Flag